VeyGudTek/Threads/README.md

 3. Create a .env file with variables DATABASE, DATABASE_USERNAME, PASSWORD, and HOST.
 They should contain the database name, username for Postgresql, password for Postgres, and 'localhost', respectively.
 3. run python threads.py

-Status - Work in Progress
+### Status - Work in Progress

-1. Replies not implemented
-2. Client-Server architecture not implemented
+Client-Server architecture not implemented (currently local only)